SVKruik/HvA-NL-J1/README.md

 # HvA-NL-J1

 Repository for posting misc files from assignments.

+---

+Last updated for: week 2.